Our Vision for Reading

 At Eye C of E Primary School we encourage everyone to find a love of books and to embark on their reading journey.

 In order to be successful in other areas of their learning, children need to be successful readers.
 Due to this, we encourage children to be reading at home at least 5 times each week.
-For all pupils, this should be recorded in their reading records that allow our teachers to track the number of reads that have been completed.
+For pupils in EYFS and KS1, this should be recorded in their reading records that allow our teachers to track the number of reads that have been completed.
+For pupils in KS2, books they have read are shared on class 'collaborative reading trees.'

 Our school has a reading superhero named 'Bookman' who encourages the children to read regularly.
 He has many reading superpowers because he is always reading.
 Click on the link below to see more about Bookman!